 The Income Tax Act permits taxpayers to receive credit for charitable bequests up to 100% of their income in the year of death.
 Having a life insurance policy becomes extremely economical to fund a donation which is ultimately deductible.

 Use premiums paid each year as a charitable contribution.
 The donor is the life insured; the charity is named owner and beneficiary on the policy.
 The donor pays the premiums and deducts the premiums as a donation for tax receipt purposes.
 The charity receives face value upon the death of the donor.

 An existing policy with cash value.
 Donor donates an existing policy with the cash value assigned to the charity by way of an absolute assignment.
 The donor gets a tax receipt for the full cash value, and all future premiums are considered a charitable donation.
 The charity receives face value at the time of the donor's death.

 A donor-owned policy with a full face amount of insurance as the donor's contribution.
 A gifting strategy allows the full face value of insurance on death to be considered a charitable donation when most taxes are payable on estate assets.
 The donor has an individual or a joint second-to-die insurance policy established with the donor's estate as beneficiary.
 Upon death, the estate gives insurance policy proceeds to their charity of choice as per will instructions.
 It receives a tax credit for the full face value of insurance up to the taxable income in the year of death and the immediate proceeding year.
 The significant donation offsets taxes on RRSPs, RIFs, investments, recreational properties, etc. Children and grandchildren receive the full value of unused estate assets.
 Charity gets significant lump sum donation using the "multiplier effect" of insurance.

 WHY CHOOSE INSURANCE AS YOUR OPTION?

 adjustable based on your cashflow

-the most effective way of implementing reduced tax strategies: “Magic of Insurance.”
+the most effective way to implement reduced tax strategies is the "Magic of Insurance."